 We’ve recently covered some of Tokyo’s cheapest supermarkets but we have some more gems to share with you still.
-Donki or Don Quijote (as written on their website) is more than just a supermarket, rather a super cheapo version of a Tokyu Department store.
+Don Quijote or Donki (as it is known colloquially) is more than just a supermarket, rather a super cheapo version of a Tokyu Department store.

 Typically the shelves are crammed with cheapo goods, the minimum possible floor space is used to allow the cheapo customers in, stores are noisy with the unforgettable “don don don donki…” theme song blasting out of in-store speakers on endless repeat and naturally the clientele will largely comprise of your fellow cheapos, gyaru, gyaru-o etc. A veritable fun park.

 Well like a department store, a huge variety of goods are on sale and thankfully most of them, if not cheaper are very unlikely to cost more than a typical department store.
 Do bear in mind that the quality of Donki goods varies somewhat, whilst you’ll seldom find anything expensive the quality can vary from quality import goods (Louis Vuitton bags for example!) to cheap plasticy crap.

 Over the years I’ve personally found Donki a reliable source of:

 - Belgian chocolate